 Does your child need a leg up in Chinese?
 Let experts from Molin Tutorial Centre help you.

 An established brand name for Chinese tuition, Molin Tutorial Centre has a proven record of more than 25 years and enjoys a strong reputation among educators as one of the top choices for teaching academic-based Chinese.
-Registered with Ministry of Education (MOE) since 1989, its curriculum is extensively researched and aligned with the school syllabus set by Ministry of Education (MOE).
+Registered with the Ministry of Education (MOE) since 1989, its curriculum is extensively researched and aligned with the school syllabus set by the Ministry of Education (MOE).

 School and Exam Ready

 The 3-year Foundation Programme (Nursery 2 to Kindergarten 2) is designed to set a firm foundation in Chinese for your preschooler before they advance to Primary School.
 ‘Hanyu Pinyin’ is taught throughout the year to prepare K2 students for P1.
 In addition, regular ‘show and tell’ sessions are held to enhance the students’ confidence when expressing themselves.
 After each term, parents are then invited to ‘Mini-concerts’, where students showcase what they have learnt throughout the term.

 The Enrichment Programme (Primary to Secondary Level) covers the entire school syllabus, and adopts a unique approach to impart current affairs knowledge and hone critical thinking in ‘hot topics’.
 Discussions on current affairs are conducted under the teachers’ guidance, allowing students to expand their knowledge beyond the curriculum.
 Students will be taught relevant exam skills and strategies, which they can apply to handle exam topics with confidence.
 Molin also offers supplementary classes for the Oral and Comprehension Programme (Primary 1 to 2) and Composition and Comprehension Programme (Primary 3 to 6).